 In some cases, your data will be outsourced to a third party processor; however, this will only be done with your consent, unless the law requires the school to share your data.
 The school holds a full list of third party processors and a copy can be made available if parents wish to see it.
 Where the school outsources data to a third party processor, the same data protection standards that Birdwell Primary School upholds are imposed on the processor.

-Mr Tim Pinto is the data protection officer.
+Diane Sykes is the Governor responsible for Data Security (GDPR) and Mr Tim Pinto is the data protection officer.
 Their role is to oversee and monitor the school’s data protection procedures, and to ensure they are compliant with the GDPR.
 The data protection officer can be contacted via the school.